vitaut/vitaut.net/_posts/2016-05-13-giving-up-on-julia.md

 show more promise, I wish Julia developers the best of luck and hope that a bit of (hopefully fair) criticism will be useful and at least some of the issues can be addressed in the future versions of the language.

+**Update**: Changed `AbstractString` to `ASCIIString` as suggested by 3JPLW on Hacker News.
+This brings the instruction count down but highlights unnecessarily complicated string API in Julia 0.4.